 Michelangelo and Angela start descending the stairs, a clear plastic bag hanging from the stroller’s handle, filled with pink cans of tuna.
 I imagine this young family heading to the shops the day before they suddenly leave for Switzerland, buying brand new sneakers for the whole family, which they can’t really afford, but they do it anyway, out of hope, banking on the bright future ahead, and then to the supermarket to pick up some diapers for the baby and some cans of tuna to tide them over those first couple of days, in case anything goes wrong.
 And I can’t see Daniel now and call out, waiting for him to pop out from behind whichever adult is blocking my view, but nothing happens and the steady flow of tired passengers is now pushing me out of the carriage.
 I’m out and looking for him, Dario and Dario-Wife walking away with the young family in stride, and I spot him, further down the platform, walking away from me with tight steady steps, certain of where he is going, in need of no instruction, no vigilance.
 From a clutched claw the dinosaur dangles at his side, and I know for the first time my love for this child is what will kill me.

 Mariana Villas-Boas is a Portuguese immigrant in Zürich, Switzerland.
 She won the FNAC New Talent Award for Short Fiction (Portugal) in 2014.
-Her fiction has appeared or is forthcoming in Apple Valley Review, AGNI, and American Chordata. (updated 4/2022)
+Her fiction has appeared or is forthcoming in Apple Valley Review, AGNI, and American Chordata.
+You can find her at www.marianavillasboas.com. (updated 7/2023)